-The 4EVER includes a total of six recline positions, and the recline is easily adjusted by pulling an adjuster on the front of the seat.
-For rear-facing, you’re allowed to use positions 1-3.
-A bubble level on the side of the seat shows the acceptable recline range.
+The 4Ever DLX has a total of six recline positions but only 3 of them are for rear-facing.
+You’re allowed to use positions 1-3 but you need to make sure that the bubble level on the side of the seat shows an acceptable recline range.

-I was impressed by how well the seat fit in my 2014 Civic in its most reclined mode in position 1.
+I was impressed by how well the seat fit in my 2014 Civic in its most reclined position #1.
 The front seat in the Civic isn’t all the way back, but it’s in exactly the same position I have it in for regular use, which is quite comfortable for my husband and me.
-There are only millimeters between the 4EVER and the front seat, but that still works.
-A baby’s weight probably wouldn’t cause the seat to recline any more than that.

-Forward-facing, you can use positions 4-6, although position 4 (the most reclined of the forward-facing positions) must be used for children under 40 lbs.
+There are technically 3 positions for forward-facing, (4-6) but position #4, which is the most reclined of the three forward-facing positions, MUST be used for children who weigh less than 40 lbs.
 In position 4, the seat is quite reclined.
-This didn’t pose an installation problem in either car, although in a very tight situation (like a pickup with a very small back seat) there might not be enough room for a child’s legs in that most reclined forward-facing position.
+This didn’t pose an installation problem in either car, although in a very small backseat there might not be enough room for a child’s legs in that most reclined forward-facing position.

 Fit to Child: